 A: We have about 15 vehicles in our fleet.
 We have really three different classes of vehicles.
-We have vehicles for our more office-oriented people like project managers.
-We have vehicles for our superintendents.
-We have vehicles for our field workers.
-The project managers primarily drive Ford F-150’s with crew cabs.
-Superintendents primarily drive Ford F-250’s with an extended cab or super cab as they call it and a full-size bed.
-And our worker bees are more in Ford F-250's with either a regular cab or an extended cab and a full-size bed.
+We have vehicles for our more office-oriented people like project managers, vehicles for our superintendents, and our field workers.
+The project managers primarily drive Ford F150 with crew cabs.
+Superintendents primarily drive Ford F250 with an extended cab or SuperCab as Ford calls it and a full-size bed.
+Our worker bees are more in Ford F250 with either a regular cab or an extended cab and a full-size bed.

-Q: Are you using GPS or telematics on the work trucks?
+Q: Are you using GPS locators on the work trucks?

-A: One thing we have done recently is put locators on all the trailers and all the tractors.
+A: One thing we have done recently is put GPS locators on all the trailers and all the tractors.
 We haven’t put them on any of the vehicles, but we put them on everything else.
-And the funny thing is the main reason we did it was not because we were worried about theft as much as we could never find the darn things.
-And so somebody needs a trailer and we don’t know where it is, you got to call around to find it.
-Now we just go online and "boom!"
-There’s where it is!
+The funny thing is the main reason we did it was not because we were worried about theft as much as we could never find the darn things.
+Before adding GPS when somebody needs a trailer and we don’t know where it is you would have to call around to find it.
+Now we just go online and boom there it is!

 Q: What types of trailers do the truck's tow?